 Designing High-Frequency Transformers

-There are a number of formulas used to accurately calculate the mechanical size of high-frequency transformers; they are based on two factors, the amount of power that needs to be transferred and the operating frequency.
+A number of formulas are used to calculate the mechanical size of high-frequency transformers accurately; they are based on two factors: the amount of power that needs to be transferred and the operating frequency.
 Recent advancements such as the use of GaN diodes have facilitated increases in frequency, allowing for the development of smaller and cheaper high-frequency transformers.

 - Choose an appropriate core.